 This is where it gets interesting…

-His program includes sending cash to an “upline”, and then waiting for multiples of that cash to arrive in the mail from your “downline”…
+His program is similar to other MLM-style mail clubs such as Impact Mailing Club.
+It includes sending cash to an “upline”, and then waiting for multiples of that cash to arrive in the mail from your “downline”…

 … with your ultimate objective being to quit your job and collect money from your mailbox.

-As an observation… with a lot people sending cash “upwards” to fewer people you get with something that looks a pyramid where money flows up.
+Just my observation, but with a lot of people sending cash upwards to fewer people… you get what looks to me like a pyramid where money flows up.